RachaelHerman/RachaelHerman.github.io/research/index.md

 ## Population and individual level foraging variation among <i>Pygoscelis</i> penguins

 <img src="/images/GEPE_white.png" alt="GEPE" width="200" height="200" align="left">
 While the diets and foraging ecology of <i>Pygoscelis</i> penguins have been well studied in the Antarctic Peninsula and Scotia Arc region, many studies overlook diet and niche variation among and within populations, as well as variation within individuals.
+One way to explore these questions is through stable isotope analysis (SIA), which provides an effective method to assess the diet and foraging niches of populations and individuals through time.
+Together, δ<sup>15</sup>N and δ<sup>13</sup>C values can be used to determine the 2-dimensional parameters of an isotopic niche space, a comparable measurement of an ecological or foraging niche.
+My Master's research focuses on investigating population and individual level foraging variation of <i>Pygoscelis</i> penguin foraging strategies through SIA.
 Quantifying the degree of niche variation and consistency at the population and individual level has the potential to aid in determining a species population level response to changes in food availability or other environmental change.
-My Master's research focuses on answering these questions about <i>Pygoscelis</i> penguin foraging ecology through stable isotope analysis.

 ## Phylogeography of North Pacific Procellariiformes